How Are Fuel Surcharges Calculated?

 The base fuel rate is a price that determines when the fuel surcharge will be activated.
 For example, if the base fuel rate is $1.50 per gallon, and the fuel cost rises above that base fuel rate, the fuel surcharge is then activated and applied to the cost of shipment.

 This variable factors in the fuel economy or miles per gallon that the truck averages.
 Since most professional carriers spend millions of dollars on research and development to improve their fleet’s MPG by a few tenths of a mile, you can feel confident that they have accurate data to support their base fuel mileage claims.
 Most 18-wheel trucks with a full load average of about 6.0 miles per gallon.

 This is the only area of a fuel surcharge that is regulated.
 The US Department of Energy determines the interval and source of the current average fuel price.
 They are published on a weekly basis.

 Here is a real-world example of how a fuel surcharge is typically calculated.
 For the sake of argument, let’s assume that the base fuel price that is noted in the shipping contract is set at $1.50 per gallon, the base fuel mileage is 6.0 miles per gallon, and the natural average price for fuel is $3.00 per gallon.
 The distance of the shipment is 1,000 miles.

-- The first calculation is taking the current fuel price ($3.00 per gallon) minus the base fuel price ($1.50 per gallon) which equals a difference of +$1.50 per gallon.
+- The first calculation is taking the current fuel price ($3.00 per gallon) minus the base fuel price ($1.50 per gallon).
+This equals a difference of +$1.50 per gallon.
 The second calculation is to divide the difference by the base fuel mileage – or $1.50 / 6.0 mpg = $0.25 per mile.

 - The final calculation will determine the overall fuel surcharge.
 This multiple the surcharge per mile times the total miles drive – or $0.25 x 1,000 miles = $250.00 fuel surcharge.